galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_trajectories/tutorial.md

 The experiment that produced this data used two different groups of mice - the control or wildtype group and the knockout mice that were missing a gene involved in the maturation of the thymus gland.
 Since we know the genotype of the mice from which each sample was collected, we can colour in our plots to see if there are any differences in the cells present in wildtype and knockout mice.

-The easiest way to do this is just to rerun {% icon galaxy-refresh %} the previous step, but changing the attribute we want to use to colour the FDG plot.
+The easiest way to do this is just to rerun {% icon galaxy-refresh %} the previous step, but change the attribute we want to use to colour the FDG plot.

 > <hands-on-title> Plot by genotype </hands-on-title>
 >